dipstef/catechu/README.md

-httpy_cache_remote
+httpy_cache remote
 ==================

-Enable a to use the httpy_cache module remotely through a a web server or a zeromq process
+Enable a to use the httpy_cache module remotely through a a web server or a zeromq process.
+Can be used in combination with an http client to transparently retrieve pages already cached and stored un-existing retrieved from the client.